paulhibbitts/otessa-2024/pages/introduction-to-docsify-this.md

 ```

 ## Custom Styling
-You can further modify the appearance of web pages by using the provided CSS classes or even your own custom CSS classes directly in a Markdown file, increasing flexibility and control over page presentation.
+You can further modify the appearance of web pages by using the provided CSS classes or even your own custom CSS classes directly in a Markdown file, increasing flexibility and control of pages.

 ## Hosting Markdown Files
 To host Markdown files for Docsify-This, you can use platforms like GitHub, Codeberg or your own Webserver.
 You only need the URL of a Markdown file to start publishing with Docsify-This.